It’s a delicate balancing act to estimate delivery jobs. You don’t want to overcharge and end up with no work.

 Rush and After-Hours Delivery

 Sometimes, clients will want their deliveries to be made as soon as possible.
 This means your couriers will have to rush through the process and potentially sideline other deliveries to meet the requested time.
-You may also have clients who request deliveries outside of normal working hours.
+You may also have clients who request deliveries outside of regular working hours.

 Waiting or Assembly Fee